NanoPhysicsCenter/RUMDEED/_sources/run.rst.txt

 Input files
 -----------
-The RUMDEED program is run from the command line and reads input parameters from several input files.
-These file are placed in the same directory as the RUMDEED executable file.
-The main input files is called **input** and is always required.
-Other input files are only required when specific features of the program are used.
+The RUMDEED program is executed from the command line and retrieves input parameters from various input files.
+These files should be located in the same directory as the RUMDEED executable file.
+The primary input file, named **input**, is always necessary.
+Additional input files are only required when utilizing specific functionalities of the program.

 Input file
 ++++++++++